kamermans/docker-megacli/README.md

                  Status            : Replace Battery pack        PD
 ```

-Well, it seems by battery (BBU) is dead, great.
+Well, it seems my battery (BBU) is dead, great.

 Let's see how this script works: